ome/bio-formats-jace/README.md

 Then select Sun's Java implementation as the system default.

-It may be possible to use a different Java compiler (i.e., omit the sun-java6-jdk package and update-alternatives step), but we have only tested the compilation process with Sun's Java compiler.
+It may be possible to use a different Java compiler (i.e. omit the sun-java6-jdk package and update-alternatives step), but we have only tested the compilation process with Sun's Java compiler.